aphillipps/EVPN-TOI/1-OSPF/README.md

 ## Configure MLAG

-Leaf1 and Leaf2 are in the same MLAG domain named 12.

-Leaf3 and Leaf4 are in the same MLAG domain named 34.

-Use Port-channel 2000 for the peer-link.

-VLAN 4094 is used over the MLAG peer-link for peer connectivity.

-Disable spanning-tree for this VLAN and add it to a trunk group named MLAG.

-Reminder: refer to the first page for the IP addresses.

 __1. Configure the MLAG Peer-Link__

+- Use Port-channel 2000 for the Peer-link

+- VLAN 4094 is used over the MLAG peer-link for peer connectivity

+- Disable spanning-tree for this VLAN and add it to a trunk group named MLAG

+Reminder: refer to the [first page](https://github.com/aphillipps/EVPN-TOI) for the IP addresses

 __2. Configure the MLAG Domain__

+- Leaf1 and Leaf2 are in the same MLAG domain named 12

+- Leaf3 and Leaf4 are in the same MLAG domain named 34

 __3. Check the MLAG Domains__